andrewens/andrewens.github.io/_posts/2022-10-27-barnes-hut-algorithm.md

 The gist of the algorithm is that clusters of bodies can be approximated as a single point when you're far enough away from the group.
 For example, this moving system could be approximated as a single body:

+> You can play/edit this demo on ROBLOX [here.](https://www.roblox.com/games/11391815266/Barnes-Hut-Gravity-Simulation)

 ![moving-solar-system.gif](https://drive.google.com/uc?id=1Zm8hZwfWqMbZEaDSjfoGB-FbkJ1Lb9vX&export=download)

 _The green boxes are the cells of the octree, the spatial partioning structure that makes this work_